raincchio/HRM-mini/README.md

 # 🌟 Welcome to the **HRM-Mini** Repository

-This repository is designed to help **users** explore and test the **reasoning abilities of HRM** with *minimal computational resources*.
+This repository provides a lightweight environment for exploring and testing the reasoning capabilities of HRM with minimal computational resources.

-The code includes a 1-step gradient approximation and a hierarchical reasoning architecture, making it suitable for general-purpose applications.
+It implements a 1-step gradient approximation and a hierarchical reasoning architecture, making it suitable for general-purpose applications.

-For example, you can train **HRM-Mini** on an **RTX4090 laptop GPU** in **about 30 minutes**, making it ideal for lightweight experimentation and learning.
+Depending on hardware performance and setup, training typically takes several minutes to a few hours.

 ## 🚀 Getting Started

-Follow the steps below to quickly set up and launch **HRM-Mini** on an **Ubuntu 24** server.
+Follow the steps below to quickly set up and launch **HRM Mini** on an **Ubuntu 24** server.
+HRM Mini is also compatible with Windows and macOS.

 ### 🧩 Step 1: Create a Virtual Environment